Coronavirus (COVID-19) Contracted on a Cruise Ship Lawyers

 The bad publicity that cruise lines have gained as a result of their poor handling of the coronavirus outbreak has begun to tarnish the industry’s reputation.
 Media outlets are already pointing to the number of ways the industry will have to change in order to continue to do business in a post-coronavirus world, however long that takes.
 The question is, will it be enough?

 Cases like the MSC Meraviglia, a cruise ship that docked in Miami, Florida, on March 15, then allowed thousands of passengers to leave the ship, despite multiple cases of coronavirus onboard, show just how irresponsible industry has been.
 It is this type of reckless behavior that continues to demonstrate a serious lack of responsibility for cruise ship passengers and staff during this difficult time.
 Big-name cruise lines, such as Norwegian, Costa, and Princess, are all facing mounting lawsuits over their failure to protect the health and safety of their staff and passengers.

 The viral infection first showed up in Wuhan China in December 2019.
 Tens of thousands of people tested positive, and many ended up dying.
-It reached the United States and caused massive panic, resulting in schools and businesses shutting down and events getting canceled.
+Since the initial identification of the disease, coronavirus, also called COVID-19, has reached the United States and caused massive panic.
+As of March 19, the United States released a level four global health advisory, recommending that all U.S. citizens do not travel, unless absolutely necessary.
+There have also been a variety of state-based initiatives across the country to prevent the spread of the virus, resulting in schools and businesses shutting down and events getting canceled.